Avik-Jain/100-Days-Of-ML-Code/README.md

 ## Naive Bayes Classifier and Black Box Machine Learning | Day 15
 Learned about diffrent types of naive bayes classifer also started the lectures by [Bloomberg](https://bloomberg.github.io/foml/#home). first one in the playlist was Black Box Machine Learning.
 It gave the whole over view about prediction functions, feature extraction, learning algorithms, performance evaluation, cross-validation, sample bias, nonstationarity, overfitting, and hyperparameter tuning.

+## Implemented SVM using Kernel Trick | Day 16
+Using Scikit-Learn library implemented SVM algorithm along with kernel function which maps our data points into higher dimension to find optimal hyperplane.
+## Started Deep learning Specialization on Coursera | Day 17
+Completed the whole Week 1 and Week 2 on a single day.
+Learned Logistic regression as Neural Network.